-Apart from above there are no material changes and commitments affecting the financialposition of the Company which have occurred between the end of financial year of theCompany to which the financial statement relates and the date of this report.
+There are no other material changes or commitments affecting the financial position ofthe Company between the end of the financial year and the date of the report.

 4. STATE OF COMPANY'S AFFAIRS

 6. SUBSIDIARIES/ JOINT VENTURES/ASSOCIATE COMPANIES

-7. EXTRACT OF ANNUAL RETURN
+7. ANNUAL RETURN

 8. CORPORATE GOVERNANCE

-The Report on corporate governance as per the requirement of Regulation 34 of theSecurities and Exchange Board of India (Listing Obligations and Disclosure Requirements)Regulations 2015 forms part of this Annual Report.
+The Report on corporate governance as per the requirements of Regulation 34 of theSecurities and Exchange Board of India (Listing Obligations and Disclosure Requirements)Regulations 2015 ("the LODR") forms part of this Annual Report.
 Further therequisite certificate from M/s.
-Milind Nirkhe & Associates Practicing CompanySecretaries confirming the compliance with the conditions of corporate governance hasbeen included in the saidReport.
+Milind Nirkhe & Associates Practicing CompanySecretaries confirming the compliance with the conditions of corporate governance hasbeen included in the said Report.